czyzby/wesnoth-saurian-pack/_changelog.md

 * MINOR version is incremented when new translations or graphics are added.
 * PATCH version is incremented in case of minor graphical fixes or typo corrections.

+## 4.1.4

+* Adjusted the sprites color palette after the recent mainline changes.
+  All black colors were changed to `#151515`.

 ## 4.1.3

 * Added missing leg bracelets to Prophet's NE running animation frames.